Andy Warhol Portraits, Wanted, Swiss Camouflage, Law of the Sky and the Blood, DNA Claim, Japan Travels, Fukushima and The Tsunami

 The cardinal question of course is, who will take responsibility, and how do we assign responsibility for a time and space so far out into the future?
 Do we divvi up the skies/space like we have done the seas… A Law of the Skies?
 Do we assign gene pools/ DNA’s to certain groups and leave it to them to monitor and control?
 How do we assign that, would it be assigned to the group most impacted by the number of persons or the percentage of persons?
 Or else would it be assigned to a group that is distinctive not merely by the number or percentage impacted but by it’s own unique culture and language (a distinctive genetic-cultural unit) eventually giving them the final say over a particular decision, drug, weapons impact?

-See below Andy Warhol Portraits– What I re-title DNA Claims: a composition of the same person in different hues and expressions akin to the same DNA with differing linguistic, cultural and ethic expressions each distinctive in itself.
+See below Andy Warhol Portraits – What I re-title DNA Claims: a composition of the same person in different hues and expressions akin to the same DNA with differing linguistic, cultural and ethic expressions each distinctive in itself.
 Which version has the highest claim?

-OK, let’s be real, would we ever really let Tuvalu (the one made famous by .tv as it’s domain name) have the final say if a certain virus (derived from guano or bird poop from Tuvalu) was to be introduced into the human body which would replicate and within a short time frame cover the globe give the first world majority immunity to a deadly disease(AIDS/Heart disease/ Malaria for example) in Tuvalu and there is no research on how the introduction of this virus would negatively impact the people of Tuvalu physically or economically… would we let them have their say?
-Who is it that makes these decisions for all, and why should those that incur the danger of possible extermination (even if they are a handful and their chief industry is guano- bird poop) accept it?
+OK, let’s be real, would we ever really let Tuvalu (the one made famous by .tv as it’s domain name) have the final say if a certain virus (derived from guano or bird poop from Tuvalu) was to be introduced into the human body which would replicate and within a short time frame cover the globe give the first world majority immunity to a deadly disease(Covid) and there was no research on how the introduction of this virus would negatively impact the people of Tuvalu physically or economically… would we let a handful have their say?
+Who is it that makes these decisions for all, and why should those that incur the danger of possible extermination (even if they are a handful and their chief industry is collecting guano- bird poop is impacted) accept it?
 How would they reject it?
 Now what if the issue was not a virus but a group’s concerns about nuclear testing and radiation impacting their gene pool which was not dispersed /differentiated enough for them to survive till the next generation?
 What if the issue was relating to climate change risking the submersion their isle?
 To resist would they need to resort to muscle power?
 To weapons?
 To the very same weapons that they were fighting against to secure their will?
 Stalemate again or Act of God??

 See video clip of the plight of Tuvalu in danger of being wiped out due to Climate Change: